 About Dr. Samantha Thompson

-C7DDBC19-854E-4215-8378-3B528272CF57I am a feminist urban geographer and critical housing scholar.
-My research helps us to understand renters’ experiences of housing and climate crises and the role of housing-as-care as we strive to create an equitable housing system that meets diverse housing needs.
-I am a Postdoctoral Research Fellow working in the School of Kinesiology and Centre for Climate Justice at the University of British Columbia.
+C7DDBC19-854E-4215-8378-3B528272CF57I am a feminist urban geographer whose research examines housing insecurity amongst tenants and co-op members in climate crisis.
+My research program helps us to understand how experiences of climate crisis shape and are shaped by everyday care politics in housing, which are crucial in imagining possibilities for just climate futures.
+I am a Postdoctoral Research Fellow in the Centre for Climate Justice working in the Department of Geography and School of Kinesiology at the University of British Columbia.
 I am also a Research Associate with the UVic Right to Housing research cluster, a researcher with the Centre for Environmental Health Equity, and an editor with Radical Housing Journal.

-I have expertise in feminist care geographies, urban housing politics (landlord-tenant laws and housing co-ops in particular), housing impacts on health, and impacts of climate change on renters’ health and wellbeing.
+I have expertise in feminist care geographies, urban political ecologies, urban housing politics (landlord-tenant laws and housing co-ops in particular), housing impacts on health, and impacts of climate change on renters’ health and wellbeing with an emphasis on extreme heat.
 These projects focus on Vancouver, B.C. and Seattle, W.A. and centre renters’ experiences and knowledge of their housing.
 My research is guided by a intersectional, feminist perspective informed by work on anti-racism and decolonization.
 Journals where my work has been published include: AntipodeGender, Place & Culture, Urban Geography, EPD: Society and Space, and the Radical Housing Journal.

-I am also the lead PI on a project entitled “Impacts of housing co-ops on renters’ experiences of housing crises.”
+I am also the lead PI on a project entitled “Impacts of housing co-ops on renters’ experiences of crises.”
 Dr. Jeff Masuda and I collaborate on this project, which is supported by a SSHRC Insight Development Grant.
-We explore co-op residents’ experiences of living in Vancouver co-operatives, with attention to the role of community and support in co-ops, perspectives on the future of Vancouver’s housing co-ops, and impacts of housing and climate crises on co-op experiences.
+We explore co-op residents’ experiences of living in Vancouver co-operatives, with attention to the role of community and support in co-ops, climate adaptation and mitigation strategies in co-ops, and impacts of housing and climate crises on co-op experiences.
 The project considers Vancouver’s housing co-ops in contemporary and historical contexts, drawing on methods such as qualitative interviews and archival research.
 Further information about the study, as well as study results as they are available, can be accessed at Housingcoopresearch.ca.

 Prior to my current role, I was a Postdoctoral Fellow at the University of Victoria in the School of Public Health and Social Policy where I worked with Dr. Jeff Masuda, supported by the CMHC-SSHRC Housing Research Training Award.
 I received my Ph.D. in Geography from the University of Washington in 2023 (Supervisor: Dr. Sarah Elwood).